 Yes a friend can take your photo, no it shouldn’t be used to further your career.
 It’s really tempting to use the digital camera in your phone, but will it take a flattering portrait?
 Assuming your friend can do the same with their camera will result in your personal appearance being missed in a sea of selfies.
 It will not meet the standard of a professional corporate photographer, don’t make that mistake.

 If your friend uses a modern camera phone, that camera can cost less than $50.
-A portrait lens that professionals use costs upwards of $1000 – $3000.
+A portrait lens that professionals use costs upwards of $1500 – $3000.
 It definitely has a different look.
+And that has an influence on photography prices.

 While corporate headshot prices are actually very reasonable, it’s a certain fact that most people can tell whether a photograph has been taken professionally.
 In part it’s about the technical aspects of the shot which make it eminently shareable and memorable.
 But it’s also about the connection between the person in the photograph and the person viewing it.